mcummings128/python-practice/create-python-venv/README.md

 Each project you work on in Python should run on a virtual environment because different projects may require different versions of the same libraries.
 Generally, a Python installation (like the one on your local machine, or on a server) can only have one version of a package/module installed.
 Virtual environments help handle this by providing an isolated space for each project's dependencies, ensuring that installing or updating a package for one project does not affect other projects.
 If all your projects were using the same environment, installing a new/different version of a package for the needs of one project could break another project who was relying on the previous version you had installed.

+# Naming

+It may be surprising that virtual environments generally have the same name no matter the project.
+This is because it's way easier to use the command source env/bin/activate or source venv/bin/activate both in manual development and tests and programmatically.
+This also has the benefit of keeping the .gitignore file simple so you're not listing every single virtual environment in it.

+You also don't want to name the virtual environment the same as your project, as this is confusing

 # Virtual Environments and Storage in a Git repository

 It is important to note that virtual environment minutiae is not typically stored in a remote Git repository because of the amount of bloat a virtual environment has associated with it.
 For example, in the messing around I've done the commit had 2000-something files.
 A lot of that is going to be packages and other things needed for the virtual enviroment to function.
+We should ignore all these files and instead add our virtual environment path(s) to the .gitignore file so Git doesn't track them.

+There is a .gitignore in this repo.
+Observe it to see how virtual environments are being ignored.

-Instead of uploading all that, you could do something like put all the package versions into a requirements.txt file.
+Instead, you could do something like put all the package versions into a requirements.txt file (this SHOULD go in the repo).
 This is done via the shell command

 `pip freeze > requirements.txt`